 The nation’s highest honor for after-school and out-of-school programs devoted to achieving positive outcomes for youth by engaging them in the arts and humanities was presented to Sojourn Project by First Lady Michelle Obama.
 The award is administered by the President’s Committee on the Arts and Humanities in partnership with the National Endowment for the Arts, the National Endowment for the Humanities, and the Institute of Museum and Library Services.
 Sojourn was one of 12 honored programs selected from a field of nearly 500 nominations submitted throughout the country, and was the only recipient from California.

 The National Education Association recognizes individuals whose exemplary accomplishments have made a significant impact on education and the achievement of equal opportunity.

 The U.S. Congress voted unanimously in the House of Representatives to honor Sojourn Project.
 Representatives Jared Polis (CO), Tom Petri (WI), and John Lewis (GA) spoke to commemorate the 10th anniversary of Sojourn and to recognize our outstanding service as the longest-running civil rights education and outreach program for youth in the nation.

 U.S. Senator Barbara Boxer (CA) established the Excellence in Education Awards to recognize and raise awareness of teachers, parents, businesses, and organizations that are working to make positive changes in education.

 The Jefferson Awards are a prestigious national recognition system honoring community and public service in America.
 They are presented on two levels: nationally and locally.
 Their primary purpose is to recognize individuals who have shown tremendous commitment to bettering their communities and serve as a “call to action for volunteers.”

-Let’s bring this valuable program to many more middle and high school students, and build a world devoted to equal justice and equal opportunity.
+Let’s bring this valuable program to many more organizations and schools, and build a world devoted to equal justice and equal opportunity.